search icon

 • Unlisted corporation

-Close corporation examples include Hobby Lobby and Mars, Inc.
+Some real-world examples of close corporations include Hobby Lobby and Mars, Inc.

 Summary

 Forming a close corporation is a way for a small, close-knit group of shareholders to own and operate a business.
-By organizing your small business as a close corporation, you may save money on taxes and simplify your business processes.
+By organizing a small business as a close corporation, it may be possible to save money on taxes and simplify some business processes.

 Recommended articles